Mariella Mehr: Life

-From 1974, Mehr wrote several articles, criticising the racism of Kinder der Landstrasse.
+From 1974 onwards, Mehr wrote several articles criticising the racism of Kinder der Landstrasse.
 She published her first literary work in 1975.
-Her first novel, Steinzeit (Stone Age), with autobiographical elements, appeared in 1981.
-Returning topics of her books are the causes of outsiders and oppressed minorities.
+Her first novel, Steinzeit (Stone Age), which contained autobiographical elements, appeared in 1981.
+Her books frequently deal with or depict the causes of outsiders and oppressed minorities.

 The title of her 1986 play Akte M. Xenos ill.* 1947 – Akte C. Xenos ill.* 1966 is the title of her dossier at Kinder der Landstrasse.
-It premiered at the Theater 1230 in Berne in 1986.
-Strong reactions were documented in its 1987 book publication as a documentary, Kinder der Landstrasse.
-Ein Hilfswerk, ein Theater und die Folgen (Children of the Country Road: A Charity, a Theatre and the Consequences).
+It premiered at the Theater 1230 in Bern in 1986.
+Mehr documented strong reactions in her 1987 book about the play and the programme, Kinder der Landstrasse: Ein Hilfswerk, ein Theater und die Folgen (Children of the Country Road: A Charity, a Theatre and the Consequences).
 Her drama Silvia Z. was motivated by the 1980 youth riots in Zürich.
 It premiered the same year at the Stadttheater Chur.
 Another 1986 drama, Anni B., is focused on a woman who fought as a member of the International Brigades in Spain and was placed in a mental institution when she returned to Switzerland.
-It was performed at the Theaterhaus Gessnerallee in Zürich in 1991, but without the author's consent who thought that her text had been changed too much.
+It was performed at the Theaterhaus Gessnerallee in Zürich in 1991, but without the author's consent; she thought that her text had been changed too much.

-Mehr lived in Tuscany since 1996.
-In 2000, she resigned from the authors' club Gruppe Olten, because the group removed the goal of realising a democratic socialist society from its mission statement.
+Mehr moved to Tuscany in 1996.
+In 2000, she resigned from the authors' club Gruppe Olten because the group had removed the goal of realising a democratic socialist society from its mission statement.
 She was a founding member of the International Romani Writers' Association (IRWA) in 2002, and served as its vice president for some time.

 She returned to Switzerland in 2015, settling in Zürich.
 She died in the Entlisberg nursing home in Zürich on 5 September 2022 at age 74.